yoavg/nlp2024-2025/ass2/README.md

 A PDF file called `part-B.pdf` containing your names and IDs, and a description of your train and dev scores and the approaches and the working process you took for each of the pars B.1.1, B.1.2, B.1.3, B.2.

+# A note on grading:

+Part of your grade for part B will be based on the test-set performance of your models: the best-performing model will receive full credit (100%) for its section, while other models will be graded proportionally.
+The creativity of you solutions and the quality of your reports will also be taken into account when grading.